200 Series RCP Roof Mounts Additional Roof Mounts Using RCP Bases

 Toyota 200 Series LandCruiser standard Rhino-Rack RCP kit.

-The limitation of the RCP roof mount kit is that it utilises only six of the eight available roof mounting points.
-We also weren’t comfortable with the front overhang created by this configuration.
+The limitation of the standard RCP kit is that it uses only six of the eight factory roof mounting points.
+It also creates more front overhang than we were comfortable with once a rooftop tent is fitted.

 Toyota 200 Series LandCruiser rooftop tent overhang on standard RCP kit